-Left to right: Lauren Wise (Principal Investigator), Amelia Wesselink (Study Coordinator), Sydney Willis (Doctoral Student Research Assistant), Kenneth Rothman (Co-investigator), and Elizabeth Hatch (Co-investigator, PRESTO; Principal Investigator, Snart Gravid/Snart Foraeldre).
+Left to right: Lauren Wise (Principal Investigator), Amelia Wesselink (Co-investigator), Sydney Willis (Doctoral Student), Kenneth Rothman (Co-investigator), and Elizabeth Hatch (Co-investigator, PRESTO; Principal Investigator, Snart Gravid/Snart Foraeldre).

 PRESTO is funded by the National Institutes of Health (NIH) and conducted by researchers at the Boston University School of Public Health (BUSPH).